How to store and retrieve secrets in PowerShell

 It does not appear that there is a cmdlet to actually delete your secret vault,

-since if you use Unregister-SecretVault it will only unregister it
+since if you use Unregister-SecretVault

 and if you register a new vault with the same name, it will restore the previous